xaglen/slack-bible/README.md

 # The Rhythm Of Reading
 *tl;dr: this plan takes you through the Old Testament annually and the New Testament twice per year.*

 It's a little more complicated than that.
 In this plan we read the Old Testament 3 times a week, meaning 156 OT readings per fifty-two weeks.
-There are 155 separate OT readings, so we read through the Old Testament slightly more than once per year (excluding the wisdom literature).
-The actual annual rate is just a smidge faster because fifty-two weeks is only 364 days, so every other year there is one additional Old Testament reading.
+There are 126 separate OT readings, so we read through the Old Testament about 1.2 times per year (excluding the wisdom literature).

 We read the New Testament 2 times per week, meaning 104 NT readings per fifty-two weeks.
 Since there are only 55 New Testament readings, we read through the New Testament roughly twice per year.